 - Grid integration and flexibility Despite the high share of prosumers in the country, the NECP does not include distribution grid modernisation.
 The fragmentation of governments creates additional complexity, with Wallonia and Flanders focusing on different aspects in their flexibility frameworks.
 Grids in the more rural parts of Wallonia remain vastly underequipped to handle ground-mounted PV projects, while the Flemish grid needs to integrate offshore renewables as well as a large amount of rooftop PV.

 - Administrative procedures The fragmentation of responsibilities among the regions creates uncertainty and hurdles for larger solar PV projects in particular.
 Auctions are regionally organised and are historically known to lack vital information, discouraging investors.

 - PV target Bulgaria’s solar target remains low as PV will only account for 2.6% of electricity in 2040.
 Yet Bulgaria benefits from high irradiation rates, notably in the south of the country, and has an important solar potential, which is not reflected in the current target.

 - Poor financial landscape Electricity prices are kept artificially low, lowering the attractivity of solar PV.
 Additionally, the current government favours fossil fuels over solar and renewables.

 - Administrative procedures The plan mentions measures to simplify administrative procedures, but these measures are significantly lacking ambition.

 - PV target Croatia has shown an important willingness to support solar development.
-Yet, although the NECP includes extensive information, including year-by-year installed capacity, the PV capacity target is at the conservative end of the spectrum, with only 600 MW of new additions over 10 years.
+Yet, although the NECP includes extensive information, including year-by-year installed capacity, the PV capacity target is at the conservative end of the spectrum, aiming for 600 MW within the decade.